miguelmartin75/miguelmartin75.github.io/md/t-sne.md

 # Summary

 - optimization process to preserve clustering properties at lower dimensions
-    - minimize objective function which measures discrepency between discrepancy between similarties in data and similarties in the map
+    - minimize objective function which measures discrepancy between discrepancy between similarities in data and similarities in the map
 - dimension reduction, done with
     - PCA main concern is squared error (maximize variance), i.e. preserves large pairwise distances.